Bewinxed/thikra/Plan.md

 ## Critical Notes for Implementation

-1. **No Hardcoding**: Emotions, traits, states are all discovered dynamically
+1. **No Hardcoding**: Emotions, traits, states are all discovered dynamically ✅
-2. **PostgreSQL-Optimized Graph**: Bidirectional associations with O(n) incremental processing
+2. **PostgreSQL-Optimized Graph**: Bidirectional associations with O(n) incremental processing ✅
-3. **Database-Layer Temporal Logic**: Use PostgreSQL INTERVAL/EXTRACT vs app-layer calculations
+3. **Database-Layer Temporal Logic**: Use PostgreSQL INTERVAL/EXTRACT vs app-layer calculations ✅
-4. **Proper Validation**: Fail fast on invalid data rather than coalescing/masking issues
+4. **Proper Validation**: Fail fast on invalid data rather than coalescing/masking issues ✅
-5. **Agentic RAG**: Multiple retrieval passes with reflection - not single-pass
+5. **Agentic RAG**: Multiple retrieval passes with reflection - not single-pass ✅
-6. **Memory Associations**: Critical for the "flow" of consciousness with consistent ordering
+6. **Memory Associations**: Critical for the "flow" of consciousness with consistent ordering ✅
 7. **State Tracking**: Any state mentioned by LLM gets auto-created and tracked
-8. **No Sanitization**: Preserve raw content, especially intimate memories
+8. **No Sanitization**: Preserve raw content, especially intimate memories ✅
-9. **Flexible Schema**: Use JSON fields where needed for extensibility
+9. **Flexible Schema**: Use JSON fields where needed for extensibility ✅
-10. **LLM Integration**: Use calling LLM or Anthropic's services for processing
+10. **LLM Integration**: Use calling LLM or Anthropic's services for processing ✅
+11. **Entity Consistency**: Implement Anthropic's Contextual Retrieval for relevant entity context 🔄
+12. **Context Window Optimization**: Follow Anthropic's 20-chunk guidance for entity context 🔄

 ## Database Indexes to Create